HeXuPKU/SPAGRM.github.io/docs/Step 0a Calculate a GRM file.md

 # Make a Sparse GRM file

-User can refer to [GRAB Sparse GRM](https://wenjianbi.github.io/grab.github.io/docs/GRM_sparse.html) to make a sparse GRM file.
-So that you can ignore below tutorial and directly turn to ```Make a Pairwise IBD Probability file``` section.

 ## About function ```getSparseGRM```

 We can use  ```getSparseGRM``` function in ```GRAB``` package to construct a sparse GRM file, which implicitly uses ```GCTA``` software to make a SparseGRMFile to be passed to function ```GRAB.NullModel```.
 As required by ```GCTA``` software, the function ```getSparseGRM``` is only supported in Linux operation system and PLINK binary files with the same prefix are required.